Chase Trifecta Point Calculators

 Trifectas & Combos

 All of the combinations listed below are featured in the calculator.
 Remember that the Chase Freedom is not included in the combinations due to the earning structure and not knowing what categories are offered in advance.
-The Chase Freedom should always be part of your card combination.
+The Chase Freedom should always be part of your card combination since it has no annual fee.

 Do note that the Chase Freedom Unlimited and Chase Ink Business Unlimited are basically the same card and can be swapped out for each other.
 Business cards do not count towards Chase's 5/24 rule so if you're high on the new-accounts side of the fence, the Ink Business Unlimited will be the better option.